Distribution Channels – Definition, Types, & Functions

 A company having a large amount of funds and good management expertise (people who have sufficient knowledge and expertise of distribution) can create the distribution channels of its own but a company with low financial stability and management expertise has to rely on third-party distributors.

-The companies who want to have a tight control over the distribution prefer direct channels.
+The companies who want to have tight control over the distribution prefer direct channels.
 Whereas, those companies to whom such control doesn’t matter or those who are just interested in the sales of their products prefer indirect channels.

 Go On, Tell Us What You Think!